nickdlc/CSc460-Project/final_analysis.md

 - Gene Lam

 ### Repository Structure
-List each file and what it's purpose it.
-Make sure you indicate where your data cleaning code and data dictionary are!

-For example:
 - `data`
   - `uncleaned_data.csv`: The uncleaned data from our exploratory analysis
   - `cleaned_data.csv`: The data after cleaning